refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 Some of these properties include;

--   `required`: This property is for initialising validation on an input field.
+-   `required`: This property is for initializing validation on an input field.
 -   `min`: This property is for setting the minimum characters allowed on a field.
 -   `max`: This is for setting the maximum characters allowed on a field.
 -   `whitespace`: This property is for preventing whitespace on a field.
 It is mostly used on a password input field.